tearust/teaproject/docs/_faq/FAQ.md

 ## On which network is the TEA token on?

 The TEA token is an ERC20 token on the Ethereum network.
-The mainnet target launch date is early 2023, and more information is available in the [when will the mainnet be live?](When-will-the-mainnet-be-live.md) document.
+The mainnet target launch date is early 2023.

 TEA project is a layer2 solution that will run above multiple blockchains (layer1) in the future though Ethereum will remain our primary layer1 .